 A Leadership Development Program is a company initiative with eight steps.
 The steps are:

 - “Leader” definition.

 - “Potential Leader” definition.

 - Leadership rewards.

 Each step answers an essential question.
 Here are the eight questions:

 - What do all leaders do?

-- What do new leaders receive when they become leaders and what does the upline leaders get when he or she helps in leadership development?
+- What do new leaders receive when they become leaders and what do the upline leaders get when he or she helps in leadership development?

-- How does the company and the field promote the leadership opportunity?
+- How do the company and the field promote the leadership opportunity?

 - In addition to promoting leadership, how will the company and the field promote teambuilding?